 He was probably educated at Patterdale School, however his father died in September 1891 and his mother took him to live in London.
 By 1901 he was living in Islington with his mother and working as a Solicitor’s Clerk.
 They returned to the Penrith area where John became a Wesleyan Preacher with his half-

 It is likely that John saw action almost immediately and we believe he was involved in the Third Battle of Ypres, the infamous Battle of Passchendaele when he was wounded on 16th August 1917, sustaining a bullet wound in his left leg, so was evacuated to the Canadian Military Hospital at Etaples on the French coast.
 He was initially reported as seriously ill but never recovered and died in hospital, perhaps from Septicemia, on the 6th September 1917 aged 33 years.
 His medals were sent to his half-

-John is buried at the Etaples Military Cemetery and is commemorated on the Patterdale War memorial and the Glenridding Village Hall Roll of Honour, along with his nephew, Edwin Place, so of his half-
+John is buried at the Etaples Military Cemetery and is commemorated on the Patterdale War memorial and the Glenridding Village Hall Roll of Honour, along with his nephew, Edwin Place, son of his half-

 Corporal John Dewey Place